Jetty2307/Chicago-BikeSharing/README.md

 1. Data extraction, loading and transformation (ELT) This step is orchestrated in Airflow and run on a monthly basis, as the data from Divvy service is updated every month.
 It    goes as follows:

-     - new data uploaded to the local host from the web with REST API requests
+     - new data uploaded to the local host from the web with REST APIs requests
      - the new data from directories is inserted to the local PostgreSQL database
      - aggregated tables are formed for weekly and monthly bike usage depending on their type (electric or classic) with SQL queries in dbt
-     - additionally the historical weather data are downloaded from [open-meteo](https://open-meteo.com) to form weather features (temperature, rain, snow), and they are also stored in the DB, and joined with time features (year, season, week/month/ lags) for the rides with dbt.
+     - additionally the historical weather data are downloaded from [open-meteo](https://open-meteo.com) to form weather features (temperature, rain, snow), and they are also stored in the DB, and joined with time features (year, season, day/week/month/ lags) for the rides with dbt.

 2. Tests for ELT procedures and resulting output